bikeshaving/crank/website/documents/template-design.md

 Common use-cases include highlighting the “structure” of elements via indentation, and trimming accidental whitespace at the ends of lines.
-These use-cases can be rephrased as the concrete rule: whitespace at the starts and ends of lines, or around the children of an element, can be added or removed without affecting the semantics of the code, ”semantics” here meaning simply, the transpilation of JSX to `createElement()` calls.
+These use-cases can be rephrased as the concrete rule: whitespace at the starts and ends of lines, can be added or removed without affecting the semantics of the code, ”semantics” here meaning simply, the transpilation of JSX to `createElement()` calls and strings.

 The tricky part for JSX is the use-case mentioned previously, where developers want “some” whitespace at the ends of lines to be significant, as between